Student work by Gerrin Tramis

 As much as we encourage our students to post and critique other students’ work, we facilitate our student feedback to ensure that meaningful and helpful advice is being given to avoid students being misled or wasting valuable time.
 This is why we check in with our students every couple of days and are available if they need any assistance.

-Our students have told us that they get much more feedback from us compared to what they received at expensive bricks and mortar schools they have attended.
+Our students have told us that they get much more feedback from us compared to what they received at expensive brick-and-mortar schools they have attended.
 Quite often we hear students say that they wished they had come to us first and saved all of that time and money.
-There is a live Q&A each week giving students a front-row seat to ask their mentor any questions they may have, listen to tips and critiques on the assignment and see how a professional would handle the task at hand.
+There is a live Q&A session with an industry mentor each week giving students a front-row seat to ask their mentor any questions they may have, listen to tips and critiques on the assignment and see how a professional would handle the task at hand.

-The classes are conducted through an online portal called Canvas.
-Students are given a login username and password, and this is where they can select their subjects to find each week’s content, tutorials and submission dates.
+The classes are conducted through the online portals Canvas, Slack and Zoom.
+Students are given a login username and password to Canvas, and this is where they can select their subjects to find each week’s content, tutorials and submission dates.
+They meet their mentors weekly via Zoom and collaborate with others throughout the school 24/7 via Slack.

 Do you help me get a job after graduation?